jamesETsmith/2023-06-15-cmake-intro/README.md

 # CMake Intro

+Please see the `examples` directory to follow along with the presentation.

 ## Local Setup
 You'll need `npm` to build this presentation locally. `reveal.js` will use that to install everything else it needs.
  ```shell